mail2shobz/docker-log-monitoring-elk/README.md

 # docker-log-monitoring-elk

-Steps
+Steps:
-run the docker-compose.yaml first run demo apps html and redis
+Run the docker-compose.yaml first and  then run demo apps html and redis